MVLA Soccer Club: Frequently Asked Questions

 After you register, the Ops Staff will assign a jersey number to your player.
 We generally do not duplicate jersey numbers within an age group.

-After you register, the Ops Staff will send you a link to MyUniform for you to purchase the required items.
-The jersey number and the required uniform items will be indicated in the MyUniform account.
-Each family is responsible for ordering, paying, and picking up uniforms for their own player.
-ProSoccer can ship items to your home for an additional fee.
-You can visit the ProSoccer store (ProSoccer, 1235 Veterans Blvd, Redwood City, (650) 599-9900) to try on sizes.
+After you register, the Ops Staff will send you information for ordering a uniform from Capelli Sport.
+The jersey number and the required uniform items will be indicated in the account.
+Each family is responsible for ordering and paying for uniforms for their own player.
 Practice jerseys are required for all training sessions.

 Our uniforms generally change every two years.
 Our next new uniform cycle will start in Fall 2020.